maxbundscherer/prototype-scala-raft/README.md

 ### What happens in normal run?

-All nodes starts in follower behavior (some of them will change their behavior to candidate) and will elect the first leader.
-After some (configured) heartbeats from leader, the leader is simulating crash and is "sleeping" for configured downtime.
+All nodes start in follower behavior (some of them will change their behavior to candidate) and elect the first leader.

+After some (configured) heartbeats from leader, the leader is simulating its crash and is "sleeping" for configured downtime.
 The next leader will be elected.

-This happens again and again and again... till you stop the program or the earth is going to overheat ;)
+This happens again and again and again... until you stop the program or the earth is going to overheat. 😉

 Data exchange (write data trough leader to followers) will be tested in test run (see below).